akash-network/website/src/content/Docs/deployments/akash-console/index.md

 ### **Add Funding to Active Deployment**

 - If your escrow for a deployment is running low you will need to add some funds.
-- Within the `Dashboard` pane, isolate the deployment of interest, select the `...` option to expand options, and select `Deposit`
+- Within the `Dashboard` pane, select the `Deployments` menu item, then isolate the deployment of interest, and click the `Add funds` button.

 ![](../../assets/cloudmosAddFunds.png)

 - A dialog box will pop up allowing you to add tokens to the deployment’s escrow account
-- Select the `DEPOSIT` button once you have put in the correct amount
+- Specify the desired amount you want to add, then click the `Continue` button.
 - As always you must confirm the gas fees and transaction to the blockchain by clicking “APPROVE”

 ![](../../assets/cloudmosSpecifyDeposit.png)